Bennylavaa/RealmPortal/readme.md

 - **Complete Migration**: Migrates both folder structure and file contents
 - **Selective Updates**: Choose what to migrate (realm, character, account, or any combination)
-- **Safety First**: Creates backups and offers dry-run mode
-- **Safe Copy Mode**: Create migrated copies while leaving originals untouched
+- **Safety First**: Always creates copies, leaving your original WTF folder untouched
 - **Smart Processing**: Only processes relevant files and folders
 - **Cross-Platform**: Works on Windows, Mac, and Linux
 - **Detailed Logging**: Comprehensive logs of all changes made